 Please see below tabs for a curriculum over view for each key stage band.

 In order to help support our vision for students at PHS and to further help develop student’s skills and confidence the school offers a comprehensive enrichment programme.
 This is run at lunchtimes and after school.
 Over 85% of students in the school have attended at least one enrichment session while 62% of students have attended more than one of these sessions.

 Further to these non-academic enrichments are our after school academic sessions.
-Over 75% of our Year 11 cohort have attended academic enrichment tailored to meet their priority subjects.

 Please see below tabs for a complete breakdown of our enrichment programme.